Published 21 Jun 2022

 This digital template is based on Buttermilk Sky operational reporting guide that they use on their regular store inspections and checks.
 It is purely customizable based on your business requirements.

-This operational report template for small to medium-sized mining facility projects can be used by project managers to perform readiness assessments of a facility prior to starting up or restart.
-Easily capture critical and significant information and inform key individuals of any problems determined in a facility or site.
+This operational readiness checklist for small to medium-sized construction projects can be used by project managers to perform readiness assessments of a facility before start-up or restart.
+With this customizable digital operational readiness checklist, managers can easily capture critical information and inform key individuals of any problems identified in a facility.